yujiahu415/EZannot/README.md

    > EZannot
    ```

-   The user interface will take a few minutes to start up during the first launch.
-If the user interface doesn't show up, you can still make it show up by three lines of code:
+   The user interface may take a few minutes to start up during the first launch.
+If the user interface fails to initiate with above method, you can still make it show up by three lines of code:
    ```pwsh-session
    > py -3.12
    >>> from EZannot import __main__